poetapp/documentation/rdd/blockchain-confirmations.md

 The fee is currently determined by Bitcoin Core.
 Initially, we wil want to let Bitcoin Core determine the new fee, too, and hope for it to be high enough.

 In a future iteration, we can
-- use [estimatesmartfee](https://bitcoincore.org/en/doc/0.17.0/rpc/util/estimatesmartfee/) to get the Bitcoin Core Wallet's recommended feeRate,
+- use [estimatesmartfee](https://bitcoincore.org/en/doc/0.17.0/rpc/util/estimatesmartfee/) to get the Bitcoin Core Wallet's recommended `feeRate`,
-- manually increase it by a configurable amount,
+- manually increase it by a configurable percentage,
 - pass it to [fundrawtransaction](https://bitcoincore.org/en/doc/0.17.0/rpc/rawtransactions/fundrawtransaction/)
 - and set the `replaceable` option of `fundrawtransaction` to `true`.